 Office hours will be held using Zoom.
-I'll create a poll during the first week of class to find times that work best for everyone.
-Once we decide on times, I'll post links to the meetings in the "Zoom" page of the Chem 365 Canvas site.
-I think you'll find that office hours are the best way to discuss questions about course material and homework.
+I'll post links to the meetings in the "Zoom" page of the Chem 365 Canvas site.
+Office hours are the best way to discuss questions about course material and homework.
 Some of the questions you'll have will be difficult to address on the Discussions page or by email.
 Luckily, such questions are usually much easier to talk about in person or, in our case, over Zoom.
 Office hours will not be recorded.

-Textbook and course material:
+Textbook: